daytonn/architecture-js/README.md

 ## Default Configurtaion
 The `myapp.architecture` file contains the configuration for your architecture project.
 These few simple settings will give you a great amount of control over the compilation of your project.
 The default config file looks something like this

-    framework: none
+    blueprint: default
     src_dir: src
     build_dir: lib
     asset_root: ../
     output: compressed
     name: myapp

-### framework
+### blueprint
-The `framework` is what determines the application scaffold and configuration settings.
-It defaults to `none` which is a bare bones project layout for simple javascript libraries.
+The `blueprint` is what determines the application scaffold and configuration settings.
+It defaults to `default` which is a bare bones project layout for simple javascript libraries.
 It has one directory for source files (src), and a build directory named "lib" for distributable code.
-Other frameworks can be plugged in to support any architecture.
-These frameworks can extend the basic architecture project including the scaffolding, templates, compilation tasks, and default templates.
-All frameworks will share the default configuration options (although some frameworks may treat them differently).
+Other blueprints can be plugged in to support any architecture.
+These blueprints can extend the basic architecture project including the scaffolding, templates, compilation tasks, and default templates.
+All blueprints will share the default configuration options (although some blueprints may treat them differently).

 ### src_dir
 The `src_dir` is the directory or directories where the source files that will be compiled into the build directory (`build_dir`) are kept.
 By default the `src_dir` is usually a single directory represented as a string: